-Balutia is governed by the rules and culture of other pioneering bikepacking and ultradistance adventures.
-This requires adherence to a set of rules that rely on your collaboration to make the experience extraordinary.
+Balutia follows the rules and culture of other iconic ultra-distance adventures.
+This requires adherence to a set of principles that rely on your cooperation to make the experience truly extraordinary.

-For the Balutia organization, the ultimate goal is for you to enjoy the route, the experience, and everything these unknown lands have to offer.
-Believe us, it’s a lot.
+For the Balutia organisation, the ultimate goal is for you to enjoy the route, the adventure, and everything these little-known lands have to offer.
+Trust us, it’s a lot.

 · Do not leave any waste behind.
 If you bring it with you, take it with you.